ricewind012/steam-theming-utils/README.md

 # steam-theming-utils

-A collection of scripts for easier (and futureproof) Steam theming.
+A collection of scripts for easier (and future-proof) Steam theming.

 ## Usage